 - Sound can be a bit leaky at loud volumes.
 On the opposite side of the noise canceling spectrum is sound leakage.
 It’s not a topic we often cover, but it can have a big impact on how and where you use your retro headphones.
 At higher volumes people around you may start to hear your music.
 This isn’t a problem in noisy urban environments.
 But if you like to listen to your music at a loud volume in quiet spaces these headphones may disturb others around you.
 For example, these would not have been great to take along on our recent trip to Tokyo, where public spaces are generally quiet even during peak commute times.
 The good news here is that these headphones are very loud when you want them to be!

 It’s the real deal from a real retro brand.
 Genuine leather.
 Solid metal hardware connecting the ear cups to the headband and external wires.
 That’s what Marshall is all about.
+We’ve also recognized them in our retro Bluetooth speaker roundup for the same reasons.
 The Major II uses that same super authentic formula without skimping on materials.
 That’s a feat in today’s consumer electronics landscape where corners are cut at every opportunity.

 - Wired or wireless options in all colors and styles.
 Marshall offers a highly customized approach to their retro headphones.
 First you should pick from one of three styles.
 There’s the original Marshall brown style and color, an all black version, and a striking all white style.
 Wireless options have a 30 hour playback time.
 That’s pretty astounding considering the size of these headphones.